 - "And the Volt is the first vehicle to feature Bose’s new Energy Efficient Series sound system. ...
 But, most important, its clean and punchy sound quality is competitive even with that of cars costing far more." -- Car and Driver (2011)

 - "The 7-inch LCD digital instrument panel adds to the car's high-tech feel, as does the 7-inch touch screen at the top of the dash.
 Both are programmable and can be adjusted to show a multitude of settings.
 Throughout the cabin, the driver is always reminded of the car's eco sensibilities." -- The Detroit News (2011)

-The Volt has 10.6 cubic feet of cargo space, which is less than most upscale midsize cars and about half of what hybrids like the Toyota Prius offer.
+The Volt has 10.6 cubic feet of cargo space, which is less than the cargo space in most upscale midsize cars and about half of what hybrids like the Toyota Prius offer.
 Reviewers like the Volt’s hatchback design because it makes loading and unloading easy, but most are disappointed with the limited cargo space.

 - "Cargo capacity is a mere 10.6 cubic feet with the rear seats up, a number that puts it at a significant disadvantage compared to hybrid hatchback competitors like the Toyota Prius." -- Edmunds

 - "At 10.6 cubic feet, cargo volume is modest for a car of this size, and especially for a hatchback, which typically provides more space than a trunk." -- Cars.com

 - "The trunk is fairly narrow in back, but it's deep and large enough to be useful.
 Rear seat backs fold almost flat to increase cargo space." -- Consumer Guide (2012)